Rostyslav Rusyn

-Rostyslav Rusyn (Ростислав Ігорович Русин; born 26 October 1995) is a professional Ukrainian football midfielder who plays for Metalist 1925 Kharkiv.
+Rostyslav Ihorovych Rusyn (Ростислав Ігорович Русин; born 26 October 1995) is a Ukrainian professional footballer who plays as a midfielder for Chornomorets Odesa.

 Club career

 Rusyn is a product of Youth Sportive school in his native Zhydachiv (first trainer was Volodymyr Sapuha) and also RVUFK Kyiv and Shakhtar Donetsk youth sportive school systems.

 After spent five seasons in the Shakhtar youth team and played in the Ukrainian Premier League Reserves, he was transferred to Latvia.
 Returned to Ukraine and signed a contract with Rukh Lviv in August 2018.

+On 13 July 2025, Rusyn joined Chornomorets Odesa.
+On 24 September 2025 in the round of 32 of the 2025–26 Ukrainian Cup between Ahrotekh Tyshkivka and Chornomorets he made his official debut as player of Chornomorets.

 International career

 Rusyn was called up to the Ukraine national under-16 football team in October 2010 and played as a second-half substituted player in the 2-1 winning match against Denmark on October 14, 2020 in the International youth tournament in Latina, Lazio, Italy.

 Personal life

 Rusyn is a stepbrother of another Ukrainian football players, Volodymyr Fedoriv (born 1985) and Vitaliy Fedoriv (born 1987).